yKesamaru/disaster/README.md

 ## Requirements
 * Unix-like OS
 * NVIDIA GeForce GTX 1660 Ti +
+   * Not needed if you just want to try Disaster.
+In that case, processing speed is extremely slow.
 * Python 3.7 +
+* git
+* Docker
+  * Only needed if you use Docker.
 * Network camera or webcam
   * Not needed if you just want to try Disaster.
 In that case, use the attached mp4 file.
 ```bash